Hummingbird Central

 Female has rusty sides and undertail coverts.
 Females and immatures are similar to Allen's hummingbird, the larger Broad-Tailed and the smaller Calliope.

 Rufous hummingbirds breed in southern Alaska, western Canada and the Pacific Northwestern states of Washington and Oregon.
+Most will overwinter in wooded areas in the Mexican state of Guerrero.

 The female builds the nest about 1.5" in diameter from plant down, fibers, flower petals and bud scales.
 The eggs are white, and unmarked.
 The clutch size is normally 2, with an incubation period of 15-17 days.